Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 4. Adaptive Gradient Algorithm
 5. Root-Mean-Square Propagation Algorithm

+Reference for the methods/algorithms implemented - http://ruder.io/optimizing-gradient-descent/

 In this code, only mini-batch gradient variant is implemented.
 The next update will have the implementation for the remaining two variants.

 ## Datasets used in the experiment

 Three datasets are used in this experiment.
 These datasets are taken from Kaggle - https://www.kaggle.com/rahulin05/sentiment-labelled-sentences-data-set.
 Each dataset contains 1000 sentences (500 positive and 500 negative) along with their corresponding labels.
 The datasets are:

-1. Amazon product review dataset
-2. IMDB movie review dataset
-3. Yelp restaurant review dataset
+1. Amazon product review dataset - This dataset contains the review of customers for various products on the Amazon website which is labelled as either 1/0 i.e good/bad (binary classification problem) </br>
+2. IMDB movie review dataset - This dataset contains the review of customers for different movies on the IMDB website which is labelled as either 1/0 i.e good/bad (binary classification problem) </br>
+3. Yelp restaurant review dataset - This dataset contains the review of customers for different restaurants on the yelp website which is labelled as either 1/0 i.e good/bad (binary classification problem) </br>

 In the aim of assigning a representation for each word in the corpus, the word embeddings that were created by Google new data (Mikolov - https://arxiv.org/pdf/1310.4546.pdf) are used in the experiment.